ignoxx/godot-go-protobuf-ws/README.md

 # Godot-Go Multiplayer Project Template

-Jumpstart your multiplayer project with our Godot-Go Protobuf-Websocket template.
+Jumpstart your multiplayer project with this Godot-Go Protobuf-Websocket template.
 This template is designed to provide a solid foundation for your multiplayer game development, leveraging the power of Godot, Go, Protobuf, and Websockets.

 ## Prerequisites

 To get started with this template, you will need the following installed on your system:

-- [Godot v3.5](https://godotengine.org/download) (We are currently using v3.5 as the web export feature in v4 is not yet on par with v3.5)
+- [Godot v3.5](https://godotengine.org/download) (I'm currently using v3.5 as the web export feature in v4 is not yet on par with v3.5)
 - Protoc: Install it using the following command:
 ```bash
 go install google.golang.org/protobuf/cmd/protoc-gen-go@latest